Heritage Bank

-Heritage Bank Limited is Australia's second largest mutual bank.
-Its head office is located in Toowoomba, Queensland.
+Heritage and People’s Choice Limited, trading as Heritage Bank, is one of Australia's largest mutual banks.
+Its head office is in Toowoomba, Queensland.

 The bank has over 62 branches and mini-branches in southern Queensland and New South Wales and sells home loans via a network of mortgage brokers in every state and territory in Australia.
 The bank's customer contact centre is also based in Toowoomba, Queensland.